-&lt;sup>1 The Government of the Syrian Arab Republic does not accept the document titled "Parameters and Principles of UN Assistance in Syria", since this document was developed internally within the United Nations and was not consulted with the Government.
+1 The Government of the Syrian Arab Republic was not consulted on the "Parameters and Principles of UN Assistance in Syria".

-- 16. During the previous country programme, UNFPA established and expanded its partnerships with national and international stakeholders in policy, capacity building and service delivery areas.
-In coordination with the Ministry of Foreign Affairs and Expatriates, the Planning and International Cooperation Commission will coordinate with the different line ministries, academia and non-governmental organizations the review and reporting, on a quarterly basis, on the progress in implementation and evaluation of the new country programme.
-Through the preparation of annual workplans, UNFPA will coordinate with its different partners to ensure the realization of programme targets.
-The scope of work of each partner will be identified in coordination and complementarity with other relevant partners; it is outlined in the resource mobilization and partnership plan that has been developed. - 17.
-The new country programme will address the areas of UNFPA assistance that are complementary to the large-scale humanitarian programme delivery within the framework of the humanitarian response plan.
-The programme will focus on the linkages with the humanitarian response plan, particularly on integrating institutional and community resilience with a more effective humanitarian response, in line with the humanitarian-development continuum.
-UNFPA will continue to focus on reaching the most vulnerable, including people with disabilities and older people, through a range of multi-pronged reproductive health and comprehensive gender-based violence prevention and response interventions, to ensure that no one is left behind. - 18.
-While still in a protracted crisis, Syria is gradually transitioning in some geographic areas to early recovery, where the resilience of people and communities has become key for operationalizing the humanitarian-development continuum.
-Due to the prevailing context, the country programme will utilize advocacy and policy dialogue, knowledge management, capacity building and service-delivery modalities.
+Cooperation Commission will coordinate with the different line ministries, academia and nongovernmental organizations the review and reporting, on a quarterly basis, on the progress in implementation and evaluation of the new country programme.
+Through the preparation of annual workplans, UNFPA will coordinate with its different partners to ensure the fulfilment of programme targets.
+The scope of work of each partner will be identified in coordination and complementarity with other relevant partners; it is outlined in the resource mobilization and partnership plan that has been developed.

+17. The new country programme will address the areas of UNFPA assistance that are complementary to the large-scale humanitarian programme delivery within the framework of the humanitarian response plan.
+The programme will ensure the linkages with the humanitarian response plan, particularly on integrating institutional and community resilience with a more effective humanitarian response, focusing on early recovery interventions, in line with Security Council resolution 2585.
+UNFPA will continue to focus on reaching the most vulnerable, including people with disabilities and older people, through a range of multi-pronged sexual and reproductive health and comprehensive gender-based violence prevention and response interventions, to ensure that no one is left behind.
+UNFPA will also implement long-term evidence-based community mobilization strategies to address the root causes of GBV through gender-transformative programming, addressing the needs of women and adolescent girls.

+18. While still in a protracted humanitarian crisis, Syria is gradually transitioning in some geographic areas to early recovery, where the resilience of people and communities has become key for operationalizing the humanitarian-development continuum, in line with Security Council resolution 2585.2 Due to the prevailing context, the country programme will utilize advocacy and policy dialogue, knowledge management, capacity building and service-delivery modalities, using area-based planning approaches.
 The programme will widely benefit from solutions generated by the UNFPA Syria Innovation Lab.
-The innovative models of programme delivery and service provision would be tested and scaled up jointly with UNFPA partners in Syria. - 19.
-The overall goal of this country programme is to enhance the well-being and resilience of targeted beneficiaries, especially women, adolescent girls and youth, as well as people with disabilities and older people.
-The elimination of harmful practices will be the overarching strategy for the programme to address the root causes of harmful practices, the lack of reproductive rights, reproductive health and gender equality, as well as the insufficient empowerment of adolescents and youth to fulfil their aspirations.
+The innovative models of programme delivery and service provision will be tested and scaled up jointly with UNFPA partners in Syria.

+19. The overall goal of this country programme is to enhance the safety, health, well-being and resilience of targeted beneficiaries, especially women, adolescent girls and youth, people with disabilities and older people.
+The elimination of harmful practices will be the overarching strategy for the programme to address the root causes of GBV and harmful practices and the limited access of sexual and reproductive rights.
+UNFPA aims to improve gender equality, access to sexual and reproductive health services, prevent and respond to gender-based violence and empower adolescents and youth to fulfil their aspirations.
 All UNFPA interventions will apply a gender-transformative approach across the thematic areas.
-The programme will prioritize meeting the needs of the most vulnerable people, including people with disabilities and elderly people.
+The programme will prioritize meeting the needs of the most vulnerable people, including people with disabilities and the elderly.

 A. Output 1.
-Enhanced capacity and resilience of the health system to deliver highquality reproductive health rights and services, with a special focus on maternal health, and family planning
+Enhanced capacity and resilience of the health system to deliver highquality sexual and reproductive health rights and services, with a special focus on maternal health, and family planning